Reviews You Can Rely On

 Measured Weight (w/o pedals) 51 lbs 15 oz (Large)

-Canyon really impressed us with the new Spectral:ON CF 8.
-Redesigned for the 2022 model year, this bike rolls on mixed wheel sizes with 155/150m of travel, a modern trail riding geometry, and a full carbon frame housing a massive 900Wh battery.
-The Shimano EP8 motor is angled slightly to accommodate the large battery, which is specially designed to keep the weight as low as possible in the frame.
+Canyon impressed us with the new Spectral:ON CF 8.
+It rolls on mixed wheel sizes with 155/150m of travel, a modern trail riding geometry, and a full carbon frame housing a massive 900Wh battery.
+Chris McNamara said, “I could ride nearly 10,000 vertical feet in eco mode, well beyond the range of any E-MTB I have tested.”
+The Shimano EP8 motor is angled slightly to accommodate the large battery, and it is specially designed to keep the weight as low as possible in the frame.
 The result is a shockingly well-balanced bike that remains impressively maneuverable and lively despite its heavy weight.
 It's incredibly stable, with enough travel to confidently handle just about anything most people would consider riding without feeling like a handful in mellower terrain.
-The trail riding geometry strikes a nice balance for climbing comfort, agility, and versatility that make it very well-rounded, while a great build further enhances its performance.
+The trail riding geometry strikes a nice balance for climbing comfort, agility, and versatility, making it very well-rounded, while a great build further enhances its performance.
 Did we mention it has a 900Wh battery?
-Range anxiety is pretty much a thing of the past as the Spectral:ON packs enough juice to ensure your forearms are smoked before the battery is.
+Range anxiety is a thing of the past as the Spectral:ON packs enough juice to ensure your forearms are smoked before the battery is.
 Canyon's consumer-direct sales model means they're able to offer this bike at an incredibly competitive price; it feels like an excellent value.

 Read more: Canyon Spectral:ON CF 8 review